What is a Tiny Whoop? Jesse Perkins, the man credited with starting it all, describes it perferctly:

 This is a MAJOR evolution.
 You will need to replace nearly everything: the motors, the FC, and the frame.
 In their place you’re getting brushless (BL) motors, FC, electronic speed controllers (ESC), a receiver (RX), and a frame.
 It’s going to be EXPENSIVE.
 But you’re committed to this (or perhaps hooked already), right?
 Right?

-The frame I recommend is the Rakonheli 66mm brushless whoop frame.
+For a custom build, the frame I recommend is the Rakonheli 66mm brushless whoop frame.
 It is only very slightly larger than the standard 65mm whoop.
 And you get to keep your canopy and camera.
-For the motors I recommend Racerstar BR0703 15000KV motors.
+For the motors I recommend Racerstar BR0603C 17000KV motors.
 Not too fast that you drain your batteries too fast and not too slow that you wonder why you ever went brushless.
-For the FC I recommend the Teeny1S F4 FC.
-For the ESC I recommend the Teeny1s 4-in-1 6A ESC.
-They’re both available as a package.
-For the RX, I recommend the Flysky RX2A Pro micro RX.
+For the FC I recommend the Crazybee F3 Flysky AIO FC (FC+ESC+RX).